regcs/AliceLG/README.md

-# Alice/LG - An unofficial Looking Glass Addon for Blender
+# Alice/LG - An unofficial Looking Glass Add-on for Blender

 **Version:** 1.0 (last updated: December 08th, 2020) | **Author:** Christian Stolze (mail: ...)

-### Let Alice take your Blender artworks through the Looking Glass!
+### Let Alice/LG take your Blender artworks through the Looking Glass!
 This short guide is to get you started.

 ## General Information
-This addon was created for the use with the Looking Glass lightfield display.
-I am not associated with the Looking Glass Factory and devoloped this tool privately in my freetime because I love Blender and the amazing new display technology created by the [Looking Glass Factory](https://lookingglassfactory.com/).
+This add-on was created for the use with the Looking Glass lightfield display.
+I am not associated with the Looking Glass Factory and devoloped this add-on privately in my freetime because I love Blender and the amazing new display technology created by the [Looking Glass Factory](https://lookingglassfactory.com/).

-If you like this addon, I would be grateful if you would support its development with a donation. **LINK MISSING**
+If you like this add-on, I would be grateful if you would support its development with a donation. **LINK MISSING**

 ## Features
 - seamless integration into the common Blender workflow